blvz/FlexBook/README.markdown

 ## Release Notes

-- Fixed the 'sticky-page' bug
+- Fixed the 'sticky-page' bug;
 - Added the jumptoPage method.
-It's similar to the gotoPage method, but it won't do a lot of flips to reach some page.
+It's similar to the gotoPage method, but it won't do a lot of flips to reach some page;
-- Fixed the bug that, when adding a Page dynamically, the Page didn't show fold gradients.
+- Fixed the bug that, when adding a Page dynamically, the Page didn't show fold gradients;
+- Fixed the "RangeError #2006" bug, when a Book was instantiated without any children.

 ## Known Issues / Bugs

-- For Book instances, height values greater than the height of the content may slow down the application.
+- For Book instances, height values greater than the height of the content may slow down the application;
 - ScrollPolicies for Page instances are disabled (the properties have been overridden and are idle in the Page class).
 When a Page instance is not being flipped, its fold-gradient is drawn upon a Shape instance stored within that Page its rawChildren.
-When scrollbars are displayed, the Shape instance will no longer be in place.
+When scrollbars are displayed, the Shape instance will no longer be in place;
-- When a Book instance without any children is initialized a RangeError is thrown.
-I will look into this issue, in the meanwhile you may want to use the following workaround; Put two child Page instances in the Book instance, then (from withinin the creationComplete property of the Book instance) remove the two dummy-children by using the removeChild() method.
 - When using the jumptoPage method, the previous pages are instantly rendered before the flip.
 Example: You are on pages 2-3 and want to go to pages 8-9.
 When jumptoPage is called, the pages 6-7 will override pages 2-3, before flipping to pages 8-9.

 ## Credits